On March 26, 2017, the new St. Barnabas organ made its debut. Click pdf here (129 KB) to see its specifications.

 In 1998, the church initiated a series of Festival Evensong and Benediction services.
 These are celebrated once or twice a year and allow us to share this special service with a large number of visitors.
 For these services, we are sometimes joined by additional choristers from other churches.
 We are thus able to present settings of the evening canticles, the Magnificat and the Nunc Dimittis, again in the context for which they were intended.

-The church has historically employed music directors of note to lead this ministry.
-These have included names such as the late Arthur Gaeth, Thomas Stapleton, Marilyn Musick, J. Michael McCabe, and most recently, Nick F. Behrens.
-Our new organist-choirmaster, Thomas Andrews, began his duties on June 4, 2017.
+The church has employed a series of distinguished music directors over the years.
+These have included the late Arthur Gaeth, Thomas Stapleton, Marilyn Musick, J. Michael McCabe, Nick F. Behrens, and most recently, Dr. Thomas Andrews.
+St. Barnabas is eagerly anticipating the arrival of its new organist-choirmaster, Dr. Daniel Page, who will take up his duties on July 8, 2018.